 The cut point at which a hospital earns rewards or receives a penalty has been based on an analysis of the national VBP Program scores.
 For RY 2024 and RY 2025, federal fiscal years 2016-2021 were used to calculate the average national score using Maryland QBR domain weights (without the Efficiency domain).
 This resulted in a cut-point around 41 percent (range of scores was from 38.5 to 42.7).
 To assess whether this cut point fairly assesses Maryland hospital performance relative to the nation, staff attempted to repeat this analysis with more recent data.
 While the exact analysis could not be conducted because there are no more recent VBP scores, the VBP measure data is available on Care Compare.
 For measures unique to Maryland (i.e., not available for national hospitals on Care Compare) the median Maryland points were used for all hospitals.
 This analysis was conducted for FY2022 and repeated for FY2021 (where we did have VBP scores to see how the results compared using this method to the method that reweighted domains).
-Currently staff is checking these analyses and attempting to run additional years, however initial analyses do confirm that nationally estimated scores are significantly lower post COVID.
-However, given these are all estimates staff believes a multi-year average is needed and do not support using FY2022 only.
-The final QBR policy will provide a revised cut point for Commissioner consideration and approval.
+Currently staff is proposing a 32 percent cut point (see additional discussion in stakeholder feedback section on this).